 Most people find the ketamine infusion experience to be pleasant.
 Infusions are given in private rooms.
 Patients do not usually sleep as the dose given is lower than an anesthetic dose.
 Patients should read about the actual infusion experience here.

 After infusions are completed, the duration of symptom relief can be variable.
-Most patients will feel well for 1-2 months, but some can respond for up to 6 months.
+Most patients will feel well for one-to-two months, but some can respond for up to six months.
 Single booster infusions can be scheduled to achieve symptom relief again, and generally, no more is needed than a single booster infusion to achieve similar length of symptom relief.

 Insurance doesn’t cover ketamine therapy because it’s not FDA-approved for use on depression.
 In order to obtain approval, the FDA requires extensive trials that are hugely expensive, costing billions of dollars.
 No one is willing to fund these trials, because the cost can never be recovered.
 Ketamine is a cheap generic drug that produces only a small profit margin for manufacturers.
 FDA approval won’t change those economics.
 Since ketamine can’t produce blockbuster profits, no for-profit corporation is going to invest billions in FDA trials.

-If you have a favorable response to the first two infusions, a total of six is recommended within a twelve day period.
+If you have a favorable response to the first two infusions, a total of six is recommended within a 12-day period.
 That will maximize the ketamine effect on new dendrite and synapse growth.
 Thereafter, patients are placed a maintenance program where they return when they feel it necessary for a single infusion booster.
 During the maintenance period, the duration of relief following the initial infusions and the first booster, and between subsequent single booster infusions varies between patients.
-The average duration of relief between booster infusions is 3 to 4 weeks.
+The average duration of relief between booster infusions is three to four weeks.
 There is no way to predict what your needs will be.

 About an hour, with an additional half hour before discharge.